telerik/kendo-ui-core/docs/framework/drawing/how-to/pack-fonts-for-export.md

 ---
-title: Pack fonts for PDF export
+title: Pack Fonts for PDF Export
-page_title: Pack fonts for PDF export | Kendo UI Drawing API
+page_title: Pack Fonts for PDF Export | Kendo UI Drawing API
 description: "Learn how to transform the content during export while applying the Kendo UI Drawing API."
 slug: howto_packfontsforpdfexport_drawingapi
 ---

-# Pack fonts for PDF export
+# Pack Fonts for PDF Export

-For a quality PDF output, it is essential that our library has access to the same fonts that the browser uses to display the elements that you need to output.
-Otherwise the layout of the PDF will look broken and non-ASCII characters might not be displayed properly.
+To provide better quality for the output in PDF, the library needs to have access to the same fonts as the browser uses to display the elements that are produced.
+Otherwise, neither the layout of the PDF, nor the non-ASCII characters are properly displayed.

-Declaring fonts is somewhat painful:
+To declare the fonts, you need to:

-- you must write the appropriate `@font-face` rules in the CSS
+- Write the appropriate `@font-face` rules in the CSS.
-- you must host the CSS file on the same domain as the page
+- Host the CSS file on the same domain as the page.
-- you must keep the font files on the same domain too, or otherwise, make sure that the server hosting the fonts sends the proper [HTTP access control (CORS) headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+- Keep the font files on the same domain too.
+Otherwise, you need to make sure that the server, which hosts the fonts, sends the proper [HTTP access control (CORS) headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

-- you cannot serve the page over `file:///` URL-s (which can be useful, for example in mobile apps)
+Also, when declaring the fonts, it is not possible to serve the page over the `file:///` URLs when needed&mdash;for example in mobile applications.

+Thе [`@telerik/kendo-pack-fonts`](https://www.npmjs.com/package/@telerik/kendo-pack-fonts) module packs one or more fonts into JavaScript code.
+In this way, you can load that code by using a `<script>` tag.

+The packed code works:
+* Regardless of the location you store it&mdash;this means that you do not need CORS headers.
-The [@telerik/kendo-pack-fonts](https://www.npmjs.com/package/@telerik/kendo-pack-fonts) utility packs one or more fonts into JavaScript code.
-You can then load that code with a `<script>` tag and it will work no matter where you store it (no need for CORS headers).
-It will also work if the page is loaded on `file://` URL, because no AJAX request is needed to load the fonts in Kendo PDF library.
+* Even if the page is loaded to the `file://` URL, because you do not need an AJAX request to load the fonts into the Kendo UI PDF library.

-Please see the project README for more information.
+For more information, refer to [the project on GitHub](https://github.com/telerik/kendo-pack-fonts).

 ## See Also